 The following table sets forth the reconciliation of adjusted EBITDA to (loss)/profit for 2008, 2009 and 2010, respectively.
-Adjusted EBITDA is profit before finance costs, income taxes, depreciation and amortization, interest income, net foreign currency difference, pre-opening costs and property charges and others.
+Adjusted EBITDA is profit before finance costs, income taxes, depreciation and amortization, interest income, net foreign currency difference, pre-opening costs and property charges and others which mainly includes loss on disposal/write-off of property and equipment and other non-recurring expenses.
 Adjusted EBITDA is used by management as the primary measure of our operating performance and to compare our operating performance with that of our competitors.
 However, adjusted EBITDA should not be considered in isolation; construed as an alternative to profit or operating profit; treated as an indicator of our IFRS operating performance, other combined operations or cash flow data; or interpreted as an alternative to cash flow as a measure of liquidity.
 Adjusted EBITDA presented in this document may not be comparable to other similarly titled measures of other companies operating in the gaming or other business sectors.